MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents

 \subsection{Multi-Branch Static Dataset}

-Capturing the path diversity of mobile tasks is essential for accurately evaluating a Mobile GUI Agent’s performance.
+Accurately evaluating Mobile GUI Agents requires capturing the inherent path diversity of mobile tasks.
 A straightforward way to capture this diversity would be to exhaustively annotate every possible trajectory for each task.
-However, this quickly becomes intractable, as it requires recording an exponential number of state–action sequences---undermining the very advantage of static datasets: scalability.
+However, this quickly becomes intractable, as it requires recording an exponential number of state–action sequences.
 This limitation is a primary reason why many benchmarks rely on costly and fragile online runtime evaluation.

 The key innovation of \sys is its \textit{multi-branch static dataset}, which enables high-fidelity, multi-path-aware evaluation even in offline settings.
 Instead of recording all possible paths, our dataset maintains a \textit{single default trajectory} while annotating multiple valid \textit{alternative actions}---i.e., ``branches''---at each step (see \autoref{fig:multi-branch dataset}).
-The core insight is that an agent’s success fundamentally depends on its ability to select valid actions at each decision point.
-In other words, choosing a valid action at every step is effectively equivalent to following a correct path.
-By focusing on the diversity of valid \textit{actions} instead of paths, \sys preserves the reproducibility and scalability of static, trajectory-driven offline evaluation, while effectively emulating the flexibility of real-world multi-path execution.
+The core insight is that an agent’s success fundamentally depends on its ability to select valid actions at each decision point; choosing a valid action at every step is effectively equivalent to following a correct path.
+By focusing on the diversity of valid \textit{actions} rather than paths, \sys preserves the reproducibility and scalability of static offline evaluation while emulating the flexibility of real-world multi-path execution.